sensible-hq/sensible-api-py/README.md

 # Sensible Python SDK

 Welcome!
-Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format. use Sensible to build document-automation features into your SaaS products.
+Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
+Use Sensible to build document-automation features into your SaaS products.
 Sensible is highly configurable: you can get simple data [in minutes](https://docs.sensible.so/docs/getting-started-ai) by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful [layout-based document primitives](https://docs.sensible.so/docs/getting-started).

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intro_SDK_2.png)